sem CLI Reference#

 depending on whether there

-exist promotions or auto promotions in the workflow
+are promotions or auto-promotions in the workflow

 .
 Therefore, a workflow

-should be viewed of as a group of pipelines or, if you like strict
+should be viewed of as a group of pipelines or, more strictly, as a dynamically-configurable n-ary tree of pipelines.

 Secrets#